Dame Judi Dench

 Paterson Joseph

-Paterson Joseph is one of Britain’s finest actors.
-He has just played Brutus in the Royal Shakespeare Company’s production of Julius Caesar in Stratford, New York and on the BBC, and has appeared regularly at the National Theatre in plays such as Emperor Jones, The Royal Hunt of the Sun and Saint Joan.
+Paterson is one of Britain’s finest actors.
+His acting credits include Brutus in the Royal Shakespeare Company’s production of Julius Caesar in Stratford, New York and on the BBC, and has appeared regularly at the National Theatre in plays such as Emperor Jones, The Royal Hunt of the Sun and Saint Joan.
 Paterson is also well known for his regular roles in Peep Show, Law and Order, Casualty and Green Wing.
 He has worked on three collaborations with director Danny Boyle, including appearing in The Beach alongside Leonardo DiCaprio.

-Paterson worked with Oxford Playhouse in 2011 on Sancho – An Act of Remembrance, his first play, which he performed to great audience and critical acclaim in the Burton Taylor Studio.
+Paterson worked with Oxford Playhouse in 2011 on Sancho – An Act of Remembrance, his first play, which was performed in the Burton Taylor Studio.
+He reprised this role on the main stage in 2015, after which the production toured to the Birmingham Repertory Theatre and the US.

 Credit: Trevor Leighton 2001

-Upon graduating from Newcastle University Rowan continued with an M.Sc at Queen’s College, Oxford.
-Whilst studying at Oxford Rowan also acted and performed early sketches for the Oxford University Drama Society (OUDS), the Oxford Revue and the Experimental Theatre Club.
+A multi award-winning actor, comedian and writer, Rowan studied for an MSc at Queen’s College, Oxford.
+During his time at Oxford, Rowan acted and performed early sketches for the Oxford University Drama Society (OUDS), the Oxford Revue and the Experimental Theatre Club, where he met writer Richard Curtis and composer Howard Goodall, whom he would continue to collaborate with after university.

 Credit: John Carey